Seal of the president of Ireland: Use

-The seal remains in the custody of the current President or, in his absence, the Presidential Commission.
-In the latter case, sealed documents must be signed by at least two members of the commission and the Secretary-General to the President.
-At the inauguration of a new president, the Chief Justice presents the seal to him.
+The seal remains in the custody of the current president or, in their absence, the Presidential Commission.
+In the latter case, sealed documents must be signed by at least two members of the commission and the secretary-general to the president.
+At the inauguration of a new president, the chief justice presents the seal to them.

 The 1937 Constitution of Ireland created the office of President of Ireland and defines most of its powers.
-It specifies several situations in which the President must send a message "under his hand and seal":
+It specifies several situations in which the president must send a message "under his hand and seal":